 To that extent, the bulk of the INTPART Metal Production Project funding will be spent on growing networks through personnel exchanges from Norway to South Africa and from South Africa to Norway.
-During the exchanges, the project participants will focus on common research and common development of educational material with technical content focusing on:
+During the exchanges, the project participants will focus on common research and common development of educational material with technical content focussing on:

-- Fundamental reaction mechanisms for reduction processes (metal production)
+- Fundamental reaction mechanisms for reduction processes (metal production).

-- Use of carbon materials in metal production (raw material for metal production; increased lifetime of carbon based equipment i.e. linings, tap-hole clays and electrodes)
+- Use of carbon materials in metal production (raw material for metal production; increased lifetime of carbon based equipment i.e. linings, tap-hole clays and electrodes).

 To ensure that the results generated during these exchanges are made available to the larger metal producing communities in both countries, the material will be disseminated through a minimum of two workshops/seminars per year, one in Norway and one in South Africa.
 To ensure that the results of the research reach the international community in metals production, papers will be submitted to peer-reviewed conference proceedings and journals with a high standing in the field.